Snow leopard with COVID symptoms dies at South Dakota zoo - NewsBreak

 Snow leopard with COVID symptoms dies at South Dakota zoo

-SIOUX FALLS, S.D. ( KELO ) — A snow leopard at South Dakota’s Great Plains Zoo has died days after exhibiting symptoms of COVID-19, the zoo announced Friday.
+SIOUX FALLS, S.D. ( KELO ) — A snow leopard at South Dakota’s Great Plains Zoo has died days after exhibiting symptoms of COVID-19, the zoo announced Friday.‘It wasn’t a bobcat’: Man who claims he saw puma in Birmingham responds to Carole Baskin interview

 On Oct.
 3, Baya started showing signs of a cough, which was followed on Monday, Oct.
 4, by inappetence and lethargy.
 On Thursday, Baya suffered a “rapid decline of respiratory function” and died that evening, the zoo said in a statement.